Mtsoukis/ONOperas.jl/README.md

 ### `last4(s::AbstractString) -> SubString`

 Returns the year of Premiere.
 This is essentially because in some cases (rare), year might have season or other string before the year data.
-This measure allows us to get the year, which can be used as numeric.
+This allows us to get the year, which can be converted to numeric.

----

-Missing Fields are left blank.
 ---

 ## License